SavoBit/openstack_contrail-1912.32-_on_vmm/README.md

 release 0.2
 This document provides information on how to install Openstack and Contrail in the VMM environment.

+This document is tested with Openstack Queen, Contrail Networking 1912.32 and Appformix 3.1.12

 ## Topology
 The logical topology of the testbed is as follows :
 ![topology](images/topology.png)